99.9%

 effort in the second round against a mean foe.

 For what it’s worth, our money is on #39.
+For Blues Fans: A playoff return.
+You

 deserve hosting mid-April and perhaps early May